philipov/python-plugins-demo/README.md

 # python-plugins-demo
 ---

 Dependencies are imported by downstream packages.
 A plugin system enables dependencies to import their children, creating upstream coupling between packages.

 Python provides a way of implementing plugin systems using the packaging tools.
-Inside the `setup.py` configuration for a plugin package, one may specify an `entry-points` parameter that registers modules with a namespace that may be searched by other packages installed in the same python environment.
+Inside the `setup.py` configuration for a plugin package, one may specify an `entry-points` parameter that registers modules with the namespace for the package that will consume them.
+When the `master` module is loaded, it will search the python environment and ingest any modules that have been registered in the `master.plugins` namespace.

 Plugins are usually used when the dependency is an application and libraries that depend on it contribute extension code that may be used within the application.
 The `master` module implements a `Thing` class that downstream plugins can extend and register for use by the `master` application.